petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Collaborate concurrently

 What we've seen so far is mostly an individual's workflow.
-What if we have multiple people working on the document at the same time?
+But what if we have multiple people working on the document at the same time?
 Other cloud-based systems like Google Docs and Overleaf allow multiple users to edit a file simultaneously, continuously saving behind the scenes.